ufal/UMR/doc/verbal-constructions.md

 - Typically, it is characterized by a valency frame with just `ACT`, possibly complemented with an optional free modification, as:
        _Jirka je na zahradě.LOC_ "George is in the garden." (= George is located/appears in the garden)

-This type also corresponds to `být-011` in PDT-Vallex (i.e., existential and substitute _být_ is not distinguished in PDT-Vallex).
+This type should correspond to `být-011` in PDT-Vallex (i.e., existential and substitute _být_ is not distinguished in PDT-Vallex).

 As for UMR, different types of UMR abstract predicates, other -91 substitutes, or even full verb predicates should be used.